Skip to main content

 LEXINGTON, Ky.
 (April 28, 2022) — The University of Kentucky Office of Nationally Competitive Awards has announced that three students and one recent graduate have been offered Fulbright U.S. Student Program scholarships to travel abroad to teach, study or pursue research for the 2022-23 academic year.
 Among them are two College of Arts & Sciences students.

 1. Where are you from?
 I’m from Paducah, KY.
 2. What is your major and year?
 I’m a senior with a major in linguistics, a minor in German studies, and a certificate in international film.
 3. Why did you come to UK?
 I was originally in computer science, and came to UK for the engineering program and the resources and funding the university offered me, but when I switched to linguistics I was lucky to find how great the department is here.
 I’m pretty sure it’s the only university in Kentucky that offers a BA in linguistics as opposed to only a BS, which synergized well with my minor and certificate.
 4. Do you have any hobbies/interests you want to mention?
-Apart from the obvious interest in language and the branches that leads into, I’m a big fan of D&D and dabble a bit in film and media
+Apart from the obvious interest in language and the branches that leads into, I’m a big fan of D&D and dabble a bit in

 By Richard LeComte